danilosnt/Byte-OOP/README.md

 ## Main

-This is the main class, resposible for managing the user interfaces and storing registered byte values.
+This is the main class, responsible for managing the user interfaces and storing registered byte values.

   ```java
   private static final ArrayList<Convert> values = new ArrayList<>();